 Increase the numbers of credentialed early childhood and care practitioners and leaders in the state.
 Set benchmarks for the field, to be achieved within a certain time frame

-Implement a more comprehensive workforce registry to collect accurate and representative workforce data that can be used to inform improvements in the system and ensure an adequately qualified pipeline of early childhood practitioners and leaders
+Implement a more comprehensive and mandated workforce registry to collect accurate and representative workforce data that can be used to inform improvements in the system and ensure an adequately qualified pipeline of early childhood practitioners and leaders

 Implement the use of a higher education inventory to assist with mapping and evaluating programs of practitioner and leadership preparation

-Create an agreed upon set of names and definitions for common job roles in the field that link to the career lattice and workforce registry so that there is consistency across sectors
+Create an agreed-upon set of names and definitions for common job roles in the field that link to the career lattice and workforce registry so that there is consistency across sectors

 Background:

 Ensuring that every child in the state of New Jersey, from birth to age eight, is taught by a well-prepared practitioner is restricted by several key challenges.
 Not all positions in the early childhood workforce have an identifiable program of professional preparation, whether through in-service professional development or a credentialing program at an institution of higher education, despite the research base that illustrates a positive relationship between practitioner preparation and improved child outcomes.
-For example, while New Jersey now has P-3 certification, there are no specialized programs for leadership preparation and we have only recently initiated an infant-toddler credential.
+For example, while New Jersey now has P-3 certification there are no specialized programs for leadership preparation and we have only recently initiated an infant/toddler credential.

 Accessing professional preparation no matter where one works in the field of early education is complicated by the lack of continuity between programs of professional preparation.
 Early childhood practitioners find it difficult to move between programs of preparation and professional development so that they can continuously build on and deepen their expertise.
 This continuity challenge is due, in part, to the lack of articulation agreements between institutions of higher education and the fact there is little coordination between those working in higher education and those who provide professional development outside of the higher education system.
 Both of these challenges -- access and continuity-- remain difficult to address because of the multiple agencies and individuals involved in the professional preparation and development of the early childhood workforce, and the absence of common core definitions and cross-agency policies to guide and coordinate professional development.